 4.2.
 How the Postgres_fdw Extension Performs

-The postgres_fdw extension is a special module that is officially maintained by the PostgreSQL Global Development Group.
-Its source code is included in the PostgreSQL source code tree.
+The postgres_fdw extension is a specialized module officially maintained by the PostgreSQL Global Development Group.
+Its source code is integrated directly into the PostgreSQL source code tree.

-postgres_fdw is gradually improved.
-Table 4.1 presents the release notes related to postgres_fdw from the official document.
+postgres_fdw is subject to continuous improvement.
+Table 4.1 summarizes the release notes related to postgres_fdw from the official documentation.

 |